akprodromou/akprodromou.github.io/README.md

 The live site includes:
 - A portfolio page linking to all featured projects
 - Individual project pages with summaries and visualizations
-- Blog-style pages and content around gut health and data science

 ---